evvvvr/tweets-collector/README.md

 handling.

 ## How To Start

+### Prerequisites

+- Docker Compose >= 2.3

-Provide following env files for each component in top directory:
+- Config files for each component in a top directory:
-* fetcher.env
+  - fetcher.env
-* indexer.env
+  - indexer.env
-* api.env
+  - api.env

   TODO: describe config for each component

 As a shortcut API server host URL is not configurable in frontend-client, so it should be changed in `frontend-client/src/config.js` file.
 I am using docker machine on Mac so I place there result of runnig `docker-machine ip default` command.

-Run `docker-compose up` from a top level repo directory.
+Run `docker-compose up` from a top level repo directory (it takes some time to start all the services, index tweets etc.)

-It takes some time to start all the services on my machine and they could become slow and return timeout errors.
-This behaviour started after dockerizing frontend-client, so one could remove it from docker-compose file and start as usual.

-Open frontend-client URL (http://<docker-machine ip>:3000) in browser.
+Open frontend-client URL (http://docker-machine ip address:3000) in a browser.